 China Great Wall Industry Corp will launch the Democratic Republic of the Congo's first satellite, which will also be developed by China, before the end of 2015, according to a contract signed on 17 November 2012.
 The Chinese company is the country's only authorized provider of commercial satellite launch services for international clients.

 As a result of the international collaboration between Pan-African telecom provider RascomStar, Viasat and UK-based ip. access, remote parts of Congo and at least 10 other African countries may get mobile coverage by 2013.
 This initiative starts with the installation of 50 mini base stations around Congo in summer 2012.

-The Congo Basin forest is the second largest contiguous moist tropical forest in the world and plays a key role in securing the livelihoods of Central African citizens.
-The forest also provides critical habitat for biodiversity conservation and supplies vital regional and worldwide ecological services.
-Thus, CARPE was initiated as a regional program in order to promote sustainable natural resource management in the Congo Basin.
+The Congo Basin forest is the second largest contiguous tropical forest in the world and plays a key role in securing the livelihoods of Central African citizens.
+The forest also provides critical habitat for biodiversity conservation, and supplies vital regional and worldwide ecological services.
+CARPE was therefore initiated as a regional programme, in order to promote sustainable natural resource management in the Congo Basin.

 The city of Goma and the area of Nyiragongo located at the bottom of the volcano are and will remain high risk areas.
 Since January 2009, the Nyiragongo and Nyamulagira volcanoes have been showing the following signs: recurrent seismic swarms of volcanic nature; great range volcano tremors at the seismographic station of Rusayo, where they happened more frequently than in other stations.
 This means that the volcano tremors mainly come from Nyiragongo, which lake of lava is very active.

 In 2009 there have been 26 cases of Polio which 3 have been in Angola, 5 in Uganda and 18 in Sudan.
 This continued circulation of polio in countries neighbouring DR Congo has led to the government and health sector partners to organise a series of national vaccination days (JLS).